 English Heritage, 2011c, draws the distinctive mechanism used for listing heritage buildings, such that Grade I buildings, classifying for about two point five percent in London, are those that have international importance as well exceptional interest quotient.
 Grade II buildings, on the other hand, constitute about five percent and are classified as having more than special interest.
 It is pointed out by HM Govt, 2010 that the regulation constraints listed in part L are not applicable to listed buildings even though these constraints have now been substantially relaxed.
 It is further stated by DCLG, 2010 that these constraints are also applicable to conservation areas; however, evaluative procedures are required for the assessment of alterations with regard to insulation, exterior cladding and double glazing.

-Even though the authorities recognize the value of the built heritage however, there is not enough mechanisms in place for the protection of this built heritage, an example of which is the cross rail bill which allows the authorities to disregard the protected status of a building if it hinders the development of a project.
+Even though the authorities recognise the value of the built heritage, however, there are not enough mechanisms in place for the protection of this built heritage, an example of which is the cross rail bill which allows the authorities to disregard the protected status of a building if it hinders the development of a project.
 It is stated by the House of Lords, 2010 that despite the fact that English heritage needs to be a factor when considering any decisions regarding the same, the otherwise pattern of the authorities in disregarding this status has become pretty obvious in the previous years.
-The authorities need to undergo a holistic process in order to recognize and identify the importance attached to built heritage and therefore evaluate with careful consideration as to whether the refurbishment of the building will affect the unique nature of the building.
+The authorities need to undergo a holistic process in order to recognise and identify the importance attached to built heritage and therefore evaluate with careful consideration as to whether the refurbishment of the building will affect the unique nature of the building.